Amiphel/Carsharing-Report-With-SQL-Queris/README.md

 ## FILES

-**Data set**: contains the extracted data as CarSharing Raw dataset.csv This was broken into 1 fact table and 3 dimension tables.
+**Data set**: contains the extracted data as CarSharing Raw dataset.csv.
+This was broken into 1 fact table and 3 dimension tables.

 fact table - carsharing.csv